 In this thesis, the prospects of ZnO NWs are exploited further to improve both their production processes and piezoelectric performance.
 Combining ZnO NWs grown on carbon fibers combined with other piezoelectrical materials has not yet been implemented but appears to be encouraging.
 This is the focus of this thesis.
 Despite that the composite comprising the combination of the two piezoelectric materials showed a minor drop in tensile strength and damping characteristics, the substantial gain in both stiffness (25.8 % increase compared to plain composite) and the electrical power gain (733.94 % more than that for ZnO NWs) is very promising for future application of the hybrid material into real engineering problems.

 A comprehensive study utilizing available commercial finite element software to simulate and foresee the behavior of hybrid materials was also carried out.
 The simulations agreed qualitatively with the experimental observations and explanations of the discrepancies between the model and experiment setup were discussed.
 Despite the preliminary promising results, more work is necessary to exploit the full potential of these material by optimizing the design of the energy harvesting devices and establishing more feasible models that treat the electromechanical coupling of these multifunctional hybrid composites more realistically.

 Scholarly Commons Citation

 Furnes, Simon, "Hybrid Structural Composites with Energy Harvesting Capabilities" (2019).
-Dissertations and Theses.
+Doctoral Dissertations and Master's Theses.
 471.